Top of the page

 Access failure is often found by the dialysis nurse during a treatment session.
 The nurse may notice that dialysis or the access is not working as well as it should.

-If your doctor suspects access failure, he or she will do a physical examination.
+If your doctor suspects access failure, you will need a physical examination.
 This may include checking your access for a vibration, called a thrill.
 Your doctor may also check it for a swishing sound, called a bruit (say "BROO-ee").
 These are signs that your access is working.

 The doctor may also looks for signs of infection, such as swelling, warmth, or redness in the area.
-He or she may also look at the colour and temperature of your hands and arms.
+Your doctor may also look at the colour and temperature of your hands and arms.

 You may get tests.
 These can include blood tests.
 You may also get imaging tests of your blood vessels, such as Doppler ultrasound or angiogram.